emer/emergent/README.md

 - [x] logic for displaying recv, send con values
     - [ ] need con type selector to determine which prjn to show when multiple

-- [ ] history for netview — need for cycle-level viewing
+- [ ] up next: history for netview — need for cycle-level viewing

 - [ ] at this point, gui is first-pass complete